CP-Mon/CPmon/README.md

             - require "username":String in the request body
             - require "pokemonName":String in the request body
                 - pokemonName can be added in data/CPmon.js
-                - also Status can be found in
+                - also Status can be found in models/Status.js
         - /removePlayer/{id}
             - remove player from a room {id}
             - require "username":String in the request body
         - /ready/{id}
+            - if both player is ready, gameStart in room will be true
             - require "username":String in the request body
-            - if both player is ready, gameStart in room will be true
         - /action/{id}
             - require "username":String in the request body
             - require "action":String in the request body
-                - 3 cases: 'attack', 'guard', 'magic'
+                - 'attack': just attack damage = attack - def
+                - 'guard': the next damage this unit recieve will calculate by 2xdef
+                - 'magic': ignore def but your def-1
             - P.S. debug this one for an hour